 The NSVRC Evaluation Toolkit was created for prevention workers at the local and state levels to increase the capacity to implement program evaluation for sexual violence prevention work by providing tools and guidance for both program implementers and those who support them.

-Are you an excellent writer with a passion for social justice issues?
-The National Sexual Violence Resource Center (NSVRC) is searching for an intern to join our Communications Team during the fall 2018 semester.
+Are you a graphic design student with a passion for social justice issues?
+The National Sexual Violence Resource Center (NSVRC) is searching for an intern to join our team during the fall 2018 semester.